soulwing/tnm4j/README.md

 inside of our callback, it will never block -- the callback is not invoked until a response is available.

-If a timeout or other error occurs while executing the asynchronous operation the call to `get` next will throw an appropriate exception.
+If a timeout or other error occurs while executing the asynchronous operation, the call to `get` next will throw an appropriate exception.
 This allows our callback to handle the exception using an ordinary *try* block.